Crisco

-Crisco is an American brand of shortening that is produced by B%26G Foods.
+Crisco (/ˈkɹɪs.koʊ/, KRIS-koh) is an American brand of shortening that is produced by B%26G Foods in St.Bernard, Ohio.
 Introduced in June 1911 by Procter & Gamble, it was the first shortening to be made entirely of vegetable oil, originally cottonseed oil.
 Additional products marketed under the Crisco brand include a cooking spray, various olive oils, and other cooking oils, including canola, corn, peanut, sunflower, and blended oils.

 History

 The process of the hydrogenation of organic substances in gas form was developed by Paul Sabatier in the late 19th century.
 Building on James Boyce's 1890s work in the successful development of a consumable solid lard substitute, Cottolene, in the U.S., the liquid form of hydrogenation was perfected and patented by Wilhelm Normann in 1903.

 Joseph Crosfield and Sons acquired Normann's patent ostensibly for use in the production of soap.
 Their chief chemist, Edwin C. Kayser, was hired by Procter & Gamble's business manager, John Burchenal, and they patented two processes to hydrogenate cottonseed oil.
 Although their initial intent was to completely harden oils for use as raw material for making soap, these processes ensured that the fat would remain solid at normal storage temperatures and could find use in the food industry.

 After rejecting the names "Krispo" and "Cryst" (the latter for its religious connotations), Procter & Gamble called the product Crisco, a modification of the phrase "crystallized cottonseed oil".
 They used advertising techniques that encouraged consumers not to be concerned about ingredients but to trust in a reliable brand.
 Further success came from the marketing technique of giving away free cookbooks in which every recipe called for Crisco.